Julia Solana Jacklein

-Julia holds a Bachelor of Independent Studies (composition/piano pedagogy) from the University of Waterloo, where she studied under Carol Ann Weaver, Leonard Enns and Timothy Corlis; she furthered her studies under the mentorship of Toronto composer Linda Catlin Smith and Lynda Metelsky (piano pedagogy).
-Special interests outside of music include art history, mythology, philosophy, etymology, languages, literature and theatre, and she regularly incorporates her knowledge in these areas into her compositions.
-Her graduating thesis presented four original pedagogical piano works and a study on the integration of visual art and literature into music instruction.
+Julia holds a Bachelor of Independent Studies (composition/piano pedagogy) from the University of Waterloo, where she studied under Carol Ann Weaver, Leonard Enns and Timothy Corlis; she continued her studies under the mentorship of Toronto composer Linda Catlin Smith and Lynda Metelsky (piano pedagogy), and is currently a Master’s candidate (composition) at York University.
+Special interests outside of music include art history, mythology, philosophy, etymology, languages, literature and theatre, and she regularly incorporates her knowledge in these areas into her compositions. .

 In recent years, Julia has collaborated with choirs and musicians such as Lyrica Chamber Choir, That Choir, the Tost String Quartet, soprano Clarisse Tonigussi, songwriter Hawkins Johnston, and Central Bucks High School West Choir (PA).
-Three of her vocal compositions were performed as part of the 2017-2018 Canadian Women Composers Project, and her choral composition Through the Forest Alone I Went will be performed during the Toronto Composer Summit in April.
+Her music was performed as part of the 2017-2018 Canadian Women Composers Project.
 Julia’s music is on the 2018 Contemporary Showcase Syllabus, and her artwork was featured in the 2017 CFMTA Canada 150 publication.
-She has written concert reviews for the Barrie Examiner, and for the Barrie Concerts/Georgian Music concert series, and has also contributed to the Barrie Advance.
+She has written concert reviews for the Barrie Examiner, and for the Barrie Concerts/Georgian Music concert series.

 Julia has recently completed a Requiem on the subject of war and peace, entitled Requiem for an Unknown Soldier.